SLUR-m-Py/SLURPY/README.md

   --restart             Flag to force the pipeline to reset and run from start.
   --runlocal            Disables sbatch submission and submits the script via bash to a local os.
   --debug               A flag to run in verbose mode, printing sbatch commands.
 Default behavior is false.
   --skip-dedup          Pass this flag to skip marking and removing duplicates.
-Defalut behavior is false (conduct duplicate marking).
+Default behavior is false (conduct duplicate marking).
   --broad               Flag to call broad peaks using the --broad-cutoff=0.1 setting in macs2.
 See macs2 callpeak --help for more details.
   --clean               If included will run clean up script at end of run.
-The defualt behavior is false, can be run after pipeline.
+The default behavior is false, can be run after pipeline.

 ```

-To run slurpy to analyze an ATAC-seq experiment run:
+To call the slurpy pipeline to analyze an ATAC-seq experiment run:

 ```
 ./SLURPY/slurpy -e atac -r /path/to/reference/file.fasta
 ```

-To run slurpy in analyze a ChIP-seq experiment run:
+To run slurpy to analyze a ChIP-seq experiment run:

 ```
 ./SLURPY/slurpy -e chip -r /path/to/reference/file.fasta -c /path/to/control/or/input.bam